-Each of these banking subsidiaries manages liquidity risk on a stand-alone basis in accordance with its defined individual risk appetite and according to policies and limits approved by the Rothschild & Co Group ALCO and the Rothschild & Co Supervisory Board in addition to any applicable local regulatory liquidity the type and quantum of liquidity investments that can be made and investments can only be made subject to these parameters and in compliance with all internal and external liquidity limits and regulatory requirements.
+Each of these banking subsidiaries manages liquidity risk on a stand-alone basis in accordance with its defined individual risk appetite and according to policies and limits approved by the Rothschild & Co Group ALCO and the Rothschild & Co Supervisory Board in addition to any applicable local regulatory liquidity the Treasury Liquidity Investment policy.
+The policy sets parameters on the type and quantum of liquidity investments that can be made and investments can only be made subject to these parameters and in compliance with all internal and external liquidity limits and regulatory requirements.